 Primer booklet to help you get started;

-Mid-day downloading of your images and processing with the latest version
+Daily downloading of your images and processing (we use the latest version

 Lots of individual instruction in both the field and classroom;